andrewsunglaekim/advanced_git_workshop/readme.md

 ## HEAD
 It can be thought of as a symbolic reference to the currently checked-out commit.
 Where we currently are.
-When you hear something like the tip of the HEAD, it is basically the current commit.
+When we hear something like the `HEAD` is on the tip of master, then we would be on the master branch.

 ## Rehash commits and branches
-Commits add the latest changes to a repo.
+Commits are changes to a repository.
 More specifically they point to the exact moment when the change occurs, what changes occurred, and who made the changes.

 Not only that, commits are aware of where they come from.
 IE. which commit(s) is/are my parent(s).